bguesman/docsify-test/docs/quickstart/fog.md

     <p>Some far away fog, rendered using a volumetric cloud layer.
 This looks pretty nice.</p>
 </div>

 However, once inside the cloud layer, the reprojection strategy that Expanse uses starts to break down, and artifacts at the edges of the scene geometry are visible.
-You can solve this problem by turning off reprojection, but this will cause a significant performance hit.
+You can solve this problem by turning off reprojection, but this can cause a performance hit.

 <div class="img-block">
     <div class="img-row">